VikhrModels/effective_llm_alignment/README.md

 ### 🏃‍♂️ Example of Running a Script from Config

-You need to select a DeepSpeed config + a training config + the script itself.
+You need to select accelerate config + a training config + the script itself.
 Here’s an example command to start SFT training using YAML config:

 ```bash